Archive for the 'Tourist Traps' Category

 SECOND SIDE NOTE: This is how Chooch has looked at both Henry and me for the last…13 years probably.
 OK, 16.

 Chooch was excited because they had blackberry lemonade, as evidenced by the white sticker stuck to the beverage section of the menu, boasting “blackberry lemonade / strawberry lemonade” in actually very neat handwriting, so props to Soda Jerk for taking pride in penmanship.
-This is a lost art in some eating establishments as evidenced just by walking down our very own Brookline Blvd.
+This is a lost art in some eating establishments which you will understand within the first 30 seconds of walking down our very own Brookline Blvd.

 But when he ordered it, our server – who displayed the exact opposite levels of attentiveness and friendliness as NAT from MONSTER VEGAN and appeared to be looking off into the distance for her boyfriend to roll up on his hog to rescue her from this GREASE PIT – came back and reported that they were OUT OF BLACKBERRY LEMONADE.
 Chooch, crestfallen, said, “Oh…how about the strawberry lemonade then?”